oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 This project will introduce a dedicated mobile interface for Oppia, through either web views, targeted styling for the web application, or a native Android interface.
 This mobile interface will make it easier for users to access their profile, browse the gallery, and play through explorations.

-**Expected results**: An Android app which allows users to access primary portions of Oppia's website (the profile page, gallery, and learner view) and be able to play through an exploration.
+**Expected results**: An Android app which allows users to access primary portions of Oppia's website (the profile page, gallery, and exploration player) and be able to play through an exploration.

 ### Required skills/knowledge

 Required:
 - Java and extensive comfort writing Java applications
-- Familiarity with AngularJS: the developer working on this project will need to understand how Oppia's frontend works
+- Familiarity with AngularJS: the developer working on this project will need to understand how Oppia's frontend works (which can be learned prior to the project starting)

 Recommended:
 - Android development experience
-- Familiarity with Google App Engine (Python): depending on how the Android application is implemented, understanding how App Engine serves content may be critical for implementing the app
+- Familiarity with Google App Engine (Python)
 - Familiarity with RESTful APIs